seripap/vainglory/README.md

-# Work In Progress

-This client is very alpha, consider it not stable and do not use it- yet.
-The endpoints may change without notices and methods may be renamed.
-This is a **very** premature project.

-# Vainglory.js - A Javascript API Client
+# Vainglory.js - A Javascript API Client for Vainglory

 [![Build Status](https://travis-ci.org/seripap/vainglory.svg?branch=master)](https://travis-ci.org/seripap/vainglory)

-This is an API client for [Vainglory](http://vainglorygame.com).
+This is a Javascript API client for [Vainglory](http://vainglorygame.com), intended for server requests but works on the client as well.

 ## Installation